hangyhan/Projects_of_Deep_Learning/README.md

-# Udacity-DLND

-This repo contains code of mini-projects and course-projects of the Udacity Deep Learning Nano Degree.
+# Projects of Deep Learning

+This repo contains several interesting projects.

+Using very elementary deep learning models, we can get satisfying results on these tasks.

+Simple implementations for these models are included in this repo.